PredictiveScienceLab/data-analytics-se/_sources/lecture23/intro.md

 # Lecture 23 - Bayesian Global Optimization

 ## Objectives
-+ Recognize the challenges of optimizing very expensive, potentially noisy, objective functions.
++ Recognize the challenges of optimizing expensive, potentially noisy, objective functions.
-+ Explain the concept of value of information.
++ Explain the concept of the value of information.
 + Recognize the Bayesian global optimization algorithm.
-+ Develop intuition about some acquisition functions such as: the expected improvement, the probability of improvement, and the maximum upper interval.
++ Develop intuition about some acquisition functions, such as the expected improvement, the probability of improvement, and the maximum upper interval.
 + Quantify the epistemic uncertainty in the solution of an optimization problem.